 - How have changes in wealth accumulation and the intergenerational transfer of wealth affected intra- and intergenerational mobility?

 - What policies are effective at breaking the link between family background (i.e., income levels, wealth accumulation, etc.) and future economic outcomes, and how do their effects vary by race, ethnicity, gender, geography, and social class?

 - What are the determinants and consequences of racial disparities in income and wealth?
 What is the relationship between wealth and political participation and civic engagement?

 - What are the consequences of economic resources, wealth, and inequality for child development?

-- Why have rates of homeownership for African Americans declined to levels that prevailed when the 1968 Fair Housing Act was passed?
+- Why have rates of homeownership for African Americans declined in recent years?

 Neighborhood Characteristics, Gentrification and Segregation